worldbank/DIMEwiki/Topics/GitHub/README.md

   * The opposite to _binary file formats_ are _raw text file formats_.
 Examples are .do, .R, .txt, .tex, .csv etc. GitHub is intended to be used with raw text files
   * It is technically possible to upload _binary files_ to the repository, but they will slow down working with the repo if they are edited frequently.
 * Password files and tokens.
 The code we share on GitHub might need access to a password, for example to access an API, and they should be ignored, and instead being shared in the most secure way, and be copied to the clone manually.
+* There are system generated files - like `.DS_store` on Macs - that will make the repository messy if they are shared.

 #### Why use a template?